 - Reset Cloud Connection 🗘: Resets the Bobber 500's connection to the Magma Orchestrator which is responsible for configuring the Gateway and Radios and pulling logging information from them.
 Only use this button if directed by Bobcat Support.

 - Reboot: Reboots the Bobber 500 Gateway, but not attached Radios.
 Use this button if your Gateway is having issues.

-- Update Gateway: Manually requests the latest Gateway firmware.
-Use this button if your Gateway firmware is out of date.
+- Update Gateway: Manually requests the latest Helium Miner version.
+Use this button if your Miner Version is out of date.